mgmetro4/docker/README.md

 - `container run -i -t <image> /bin/sh`: (also -it, -ti); Run container and open interactive shell

+- `container run --interactive --tty --rm ubuntu bash`: Create and run container as interactive bash shell, allocate a pseudo-tty, and remove the container when execution in the shell is finished

 - `container run -it <image> /bin/ash`: run container and open interactive ash shell.
 Does not terminate image after command.

-- `container ls -a`: list the containers used previously. -a for all
+- `container ls -a`: list the containers used previously. `-a` for all; also `--all`; can also use `list`

+- `container rm <container ID>`: remove container from list.

 - `container exec <container ID> <command>`: execute command within container.
 If last command automatically closes container, you will have to load in interactive shell first to execute manually.